sandworm-hq/docs/audit/getting-started.md

   -f, --from                  Load data from "registry" or "disk"
                                                   [string] [default: "registry"]
-      --fo, --fail-on         Fail policy JSON string   [string] [default: "[]"]
+      --fo, --fail-on         Fail policy JSON string   [string] [default: "[]"] -s, --summary               Print a summary of the audit results to the console                  [boolean] [default: true]
 ```

 {% hint style="success" %}